Fo00oX/craw/README.md

 craw --help
 ```

-The output should be the available commands and options of craw.
+The output shows the available commands and options of craw.
 For detailed description please scroll to the **Commands** and **Options** section.

 ```
 craw [-hV] COMMAND
 The craw command line app provides useful functions for crawling websites analyzing the links they contain.
   -h, -?, --help   Display this help and exit
   -V, --version    Print version information and exit
 Commands: